 Trinity Politics Department rated 33rd best in the world

 In the 2015 QS Subject Rankings for ‘Politics and International Studies’ published in May 2015 , Trinity College Dublin was rated number 33 in the world, number 10 in Europe, and number 1 in Ireland.
 Commenting on this achievement, head of department Prof Michael Gallagher said ‘This is a tribute to the quality and commitment of the strong academic team in the department, and helps to explain why admission to our undergraduate, masters and PhD programmes is so competitive’.

-The new cycle of admissions for 2016-17 will begin in October.
+The new cycle of admissions for 2016-17 will close in June for our MSc Programmes.